Help me fix my refrigerator. [more inside]

 Anyone know much about refrigerator repair?
 Frost is forming right around the ice tray on a frost free refrigerator.
 Easy fix, or do I call in the repairman? [more inside]

+I can't stop thinking about fridges and winter.
 Would it save much energy to freeze gallon containers of water outdoors and put those in the fridge now and then?
 It's Minnesota winter over here and I want to make the most of it ;)

 I really like the smell of the inside of refrigerators and freezers.
 Why on earth is this? [more inside]